4796/Spring-Boot-React-Health-Management-System/README.md

 3. **Run the backend**:

-   - Navigate to the backend folder and run the Java application.
+   - Navigate to the backend folder and run all Java applications.
    - Make sure all required dependencies are installed and the application is running.

 4. **Set up the frontend**: